- 1 pound ground beef

 - In a large bowl, combine the soup, 1 cup of picante sauce, cornstarch, parsley, paprika, salt and pepper.
 Fold in the beans, 1-1/2 cups of cheese, 1/2 cup onions and the beef mixture.

-- Line pie plate with bottom pastry; fill with bean mixture.
+- Line a 9-in. deep-dish pie plate with bottom pastry; fill with bean mixture.
 Top with remaining pastry; seal and flute edges.
 Cut slits in top crust.

-- Bake at 425° for 30-35 minutes or until lightly browned.
+Bake at 425° for 30-35 minutes or until lightly browned.
 Let stand for 5 minutes before cutting.
 Garnish with the sour cream, olives and remaining picante sauce, cheese and onions.
-Yield: 8 servings.

 Reviews for Spicy Bean and Beef Pie

 "This is a family favorite especially around the holidays because the recipe makes two pies.
 I usually leave off the top crust, and sometimes, I have just made a dip out of it omitting the crust and cornstarch and serving it with "Scoops".
 All good!!!"